Trustly

 Request format

-There are several things you must consider when using payout requests in the Trustly method:- You perform payout by sending the request to
+There are several things you need to consider when sending payout requests by using the Trustly method:

 /v2/payment/online-banking/trustly/payout